top of page

 PLANNING A VISIT?

-The 2026 Little Norway Festival Schedule of Events will be posted here by late April, published in partnership with the Petersburg Pilot — your complete guide to everything happening across the festival weekend.
+The 2026 Little Norway Festival Schedule of Events is published in partnership with the Petersburg Pilot — your complete guide to everything happening across the festival weekend.

 bottom of page